 What Do You Need to Know About Hepatitis C and Your New Baby?

-When a pregnant woman has hepatitis C she can pass it on to her baby.
-Here are answers to some frequently asked questions about what this means for your newborn.
+When a pregnant woman has hepatitis C, they can pass it on to their baby.
+Below is some information about what this means for your newborn.

 What are the chances that my baby has hepatitis C?